-Smart Commute’s ride matching website, Carpool Zone, can help you find a carpool partner!
-Carpool Zone is free, easy and non-commital.
-Register on the PowerStream’s Carpool Zone and enter a starting address, along with your weekly schedule and travel preferences.
+Smart Commute’s ride matching website can help you find a carpool partner!
+The Smart Commute Tool is free, easy and non-commital.
+Simply set your origin and destination for a regular or one-time trip.
+The Smart Commute tool will match the user with others who have a similar travel plan.
+Join PowerStream’s Network and enter a starting address, along with your weekly schedule and travel preferences.
 View potential matches and send invitations through the website.
 After agreeing to share a ride, your carpool will be formed and you can start enjoying the benefits of smart commuting.
-Best of all, Carpool Zone rewards users for their eco-friendly efforts and tracks greenhouse gases and money saved by carpooling.
+Best of all, Smart Commute rewards users for their eco-friendly efforts and tracks greenhouse gases and money saved by carpooling.

 Already carpool?
 Take advantage of HOV lanes and provincial carpool parking lots as meeting locations.

 As part of PowerStream’s initiative to go green, an Employee Vanpool Program was implemented in 2009.